-Inclusive Research - The REACH-OUT Poster Forum committee recognizes the immense value of the work around inclusion of underrepresented groups in research.
+Focus on Underrepresented Minority Communities - The REACH-OUT Poster Forum committee recognizes the immense value of the work focusing on underrepresented groups in research.
 The winning poster in this category will include a research question that focuses on people from minority or understudied populations.